 - Fully lactose-free alternatives to traditional milk kefir can be obtained by replacing dairy milk with non-dairy types like coconut milk, almond milk, soy milk, or cashew milk.

-Additionally, it would be worth reminding that water kefir is indeed 100% lactose-free.
-However, we consider that water kefir and milk kefir’s nutritional values and probiotic properties are too different and incomparable.
-Although water kefir is still a highly beneficial probiotic drink, its probiotic virtues are far inferior to milk kefir, so it cannot be considered an equivalent alternative.
+Additionally, it would be worth reminding that water Kefir is indeed 100% lactose-free.
+However, we consider that water and milk Kefir’s nutritional values and probiotic properties are too different and therefore incomparable.
+Although water Kefir is still a highly beneficial probiotic drink, its probiotic virtues are considerably inferior to milk Kefir, so it cannot be considered an equivalent alternative.